High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Upconversion transducer performance

-Whereas previous work has focused on the noise level at the center of the transduction bandwidth, in order to more transparently assess the potential of transducing a signal, we compute the frequency-dependent input-referred added noise $\Naddup$ (Fig.~\ref{fig:spectrum}(c)) by referring the optical output spectrum shown in Fig.~\ref{fig:spectrum}(b) to the input of the device by dividing by an interpolation of the frequency-dependent transduction efficiency in Fig.~\ref{fig:spectrum}(a): $\Naddup(\omega) = \Noutup(\omega)/\etaapp(\omega)$.
+Whereas previous work has focused on the noise level at the center of the transduction bandwidth, in order to more transparently convey the potential to resolve a transduced signal, we compute the frequency-dependent input-referred added noise $\Naddup$ (Fig.~\ref{fig:spectrum}(c)) by referring the optical output spectrum shown in Fig.~\ref{fig:spectrum}(b) to the input of the device by dividing by an interpolation of the frequency-dependent transduction efficiency in Fig.~\ref{fig:spectrum}(a): $\Naddup(\omega) = \Noutup(\omega)/\etaapp(\omega)$.
 Neglecting the features due to the stiff modes, the $\Naddup$ spectrum is relatively flat over the frequency band relevant for the transducer.
-Notching out the frequencies corresponding to the grey regions in Fig.~\ref{fig:spectrum}(c) and integrating the total contributed noise, we obtain an average added noise of $\bar{N}^\text{up}_\text{add}=2.7(3)$ over the bandwidth of the transducer (Methods), close to the value of the input referred added noise at the transducer's maximum efficiency, as determined by the fit to the noise peak, $\Naddup(\omega_m)=2.6(3)$.
-The uncertainty in both $\Naddintegrated$ and $\Naddup(\omegam)$ is dominated by the statistical uncertainty of the fit parameters in the sideband asymmetry thermometry measurement used to extract $\xi_\text{o}$ and calibrate this $\Naddup(\omega)$ spectrum.
-If we were to physically implement such a sharp filter in a quantum network, the ringing of the narrow filter would only modestly impact the throughput and noise performance (Methods).
+Notching out the frequencies corresponding to the grey regions in Fig.~\ref{fig:spectrum}(c) and integrating the total contributed noise, we obtain an average added noise of $\bar{N}^\text{up}_\text{add}=2.64(26)$ over the bandwidth of the transducer (Appendix~\ref{app: stiff modes}), close to the value of the input referred added noise at the transducer's maximum efficiency, as determined by the fit to the $\Noutup$ noise peak, $\Naddup(\omega_m)=2.56(26)$.
+The uncertainty in both $\Naddintegrated$ and $\Naddup(\omegam)$ is dominated by the statistical uncertainty of the fit parameters in the sideband asymmetry thermometry measurement used to extract $\xi_\text{o}$, and systematic uncertainty in the value of $\epsilon_{PL}$, both of which are used to calibrate this $\Naddup(\omega)$ spectrum.
+If we were to physically implement the sharp filter to remove the impact of the stiff modes in a quantum network, the ringing of the narrow filter would only modestly impact the throughput and noise performance (Appendix~\ref{app: stiff modes}).
 Depending on the application, shaping the signal pulses to avoid problematic frequency regions or using a selective demodulation envelope in detection are also viable solutions to such frequency-dependent noise profiles.
 Of course, the more practical solution to the additional noise of the stiff modes is to eliminate them altogether.